ricardoparro/talks-slides/20160614/building-winning-tech-teams.md

 ## _Small releases_

 ^ So following the product process comes the Development process.
-^ I believe that scrum makes tech teams preform better.
+^ I believe that scrum makes tech teams preform better and creates transparency.
 It's a very simple process that used in a good way can help teams getting success.
 Incremental development and small releases help a team to be more confident on what they release and also to be more quick to fix any problems that may appear.
+A good rule of thumb for scrum process is that anyone in the company at any time can look at a scrum board and understand what the team is working on and can dive into the details of it.

 ---